simpzan/nat/README.md

 - response packet `10.25.1.1:12344 -> 10.25.1.100:54263` read from tun device, change it back to `115.239.210.27:80 -> 10.25.1.1:54263`, send it back to tun device.
 - browser process will receive the response data.

-## what I actually happened.
+## what actually happened or what the issues are.
 1. tun **didn't** recieve the request packet according to the log. click `ContainingAppTest` button to test this behavior.
 2. I make a tcp connect to `115.239.210.27:80` using `createTCPConnectionThroughTunnelToEndpoint` api, tun receive the packets and I NAT them to `10.25.1.1:12344` and send back to tun device, the tcp server listening at `10.25.1.1:12344` in PacketTunnel process **didn't** receive the new connection request. click `ExtensionTest.ThroughTunnelToEndpoint` button to test this behavior. the following is the log from iPhone X.
 ```